 Is your laundry in the basement?
 You’ll have no worries with this monitor by your side.

-DECT technology gives a good audio output, which cuts out background noise and prevents interference.
+DECT technology gives a good audio output, cutting background noise and preventing interference.

 Other great features include a talk-back function, automatic built-in night vision, and a powerful zoom.
 You can watch and listen to your baby day and night, even in a dark nursery.

 You can add up to three more cameras, letting you watch up to four kids overnight.
 You can also set cameras up in the rooms your baby uses most often, so you can keep your eyes on them at all times.

 A 2.4 GHz frequency protects your privacy, and your security is protected.
 An ample 2.8-inch LCD screen provides a living color video screen.
 An alert will simply tell you when you’re out of range, meaning you can move around with confidence.

 - Room temperature monitor and alarm.

 - The battery may not last all night.